billw2/rpi-clone/README.md

                 the custom list will be synced instead of the default of all mounted directories.
 The root directory is always synced.
                 Not for when initializing.
     -L lbl  - label for ext type partitions.
-If ends with '#', replace with partition number and label all ext partitions.
-Otherwise, apply label to root partition only.
+If 'lbl' ends with #, replace the # with a partition number and label all ext partitions.
+                Otherwise apply label to root partition only.
     -l      - leave SD card to USB boot alone when cloning to SD card mmcblk0 from a USB boot.
 This preserves a SD card to USB boot setup by leaving the SD card cmdline.txt using the USB root.
 When cloning to USB from SD card this option sets up the SD card cmdline.txt to boot to the USB disk.
     -a      - Sync all partitions if types compatible, not just mounted ones.
-    -F      - force file system sync even if errors.
+    -F      - force file system sync or image for some errors. eg:
                 If source used > destination space error, do the sync anyway.
                 If a source partition mount error, skip it and do other syncs.
     -x      - use set -x for very verbose bash shell script debugging -V      - print rpi-clone version.
 ```